llavar/MMR_Bench/README.md

 The evaluation code for the MMR: Multi-Modal Reading Benchmark.

 ## Image Data
-Image will be available on huggingface [`puar-playground/MMR`](https://huggingface.co/datasets/puar-playground/MMR) soon.
+Image will be available on [`huggingface`](https://huggingface.co/datasets/puar-playground/MMR) soon.

 ## Installation
 Create a conda venv